 Baseball may be our national pastime but drop by any of NYC's parks with ball courts and it seems like basketball is our local favorite.
 My admittedly not-very-athletic son has been begging for basketball lessons for a while now.
-And since he plans to try out for his school's competitive basketball league this winter (even though some of his classmates have asked him not to), we decided it was finally time to get him schooled in the ways of the game.
+And since he plans to try out for his school's competitive basketball league this winter, we decided it was finally time to get him schooled in the ways of the game.

 Basketball Learn-to-play Programs